 Why live a more sustainable lifestyle?

 You'd be correct to say that individual action alone is unlikely to make the global changes necessary to slow climate change, habitat loss, and harmful agricultural practices.
-We need business and industry leaders to change their behaviors and we need local, national, and global policies to guide sustainability initiatives.
+We need business and industry leaders to change their behaviors, and we need local, national, and global policies to guide sustainability initiatives.
 But, don't underestimate the impact of transitioning to a more sustainable lifestyle!
 We keep businesses open with our purchases and influence policies with our votes and voices.
 Our everyday choices affect the environment.
 From what we eat to how we clean our houses, there's a lot we can do to minimize our impact on our planet.

-You may already be doing a few of these things, or perhaps all of them, which is amazing!
+You may already be doing a few of these things, or perhaps all of them, which is fantastic!
 But, if not, I challenge you to adopt a few (or all) of these simple ways to live a more sustainable lifestyle.

-Added bonus: You'll also save quite a bit of money by adopting many of these practices!
+Bonus: You'll also save quite a bit of money by adopting many of these practices!